Avoid Injury or Penalties with the Correct Explosive Storage Solutions

 8 Rules for Storing Explosives

-Before choosing an explosive storage magazine, review the applicable ATF regulations.
+Before choosing an storage magazine, review the applicable ATF regulations.
 Aside from the physical requirements of the storage magazines, there are several practical requirements on record keeping and safety that also apply.
 Businesses should adhere to the following rules:

 - Post a copy of the license or user permit at your premises.
 Make sure it is always available for inspection.